ebezzam/slm-controller/README.md

                                   width).

   --monochrome                    Whether SLM is monochrome.
-  --device [rgb|mono]             Which device to program with aperture.
+  --device [rgb|binary]           Which device to program with aperture.
   --help                          Show this message and exit.
 ```